 The quality of any paint job depends on how well you've prepared the substrate, and this is especially true for drywall.
 Every raised edge and gouge that you don't see on the unfinished drywall will be visible under a coat of flat or eggshell paint, so use a work light to help you find them.
-Shine it from various angles to highlight the defects and sand them by hand.
-When you're satisfied, don't remove sanding dust by wiping with a wet rag -- that could damage the mud.
-Instead, dust it off with a feather duster or by fanning with a rag.
+Shine it from various angles to highlight the defects and circle them so you can go back and make repairs later.

 A roller is the go-to applicator when painting drywall; even when spraying paint, a seasoned pro back rolls to avoid streaks and drips.
 Avoid polyester roller covers, which spatter and leave lint; lambswool or mohair covers are more reliable.
-Use a 1/4-inch nap for semi-gloss finishes on smooth drywall, a 3/8-inch nap for flat finishes, and a thicker -- up to 1-inch nap -- for textured surfaces.
+Use a 1/4-inch nap for semi-gloss finishes on smooth drywall, a 3/8-inch nap for flat finishes, and a thicker — up to 1-inch nap — for textured surfaces.

-Prime Before Painting
+3. Prime Before Painting

-Moreover, high-quality primers contain a high concentration of solids that help compensate for defects in the drywall paper, mud and texture.
+Moreover, high-quality primers contain a high concentration of solids that help compensate for defects in the drywall paper, mud, and texture.
 A single coat of primer is almost always sufficient, and if you're painting the wall a dark color, consider tinting the primer.
-That way, you save paint when topcoating.
+That way, you save paint when top coating.